Robocall mitigation

 Here are robocall mitigation methods that have proven highly effective in identifying and blocking robocalls.
 These methods can be applied to calls at origination or termination.
 They can “reasonably be expected to significantly reduce the origination of illegal robocalls” as required by the FCC.

 TransNexus can help you identify and deploy the methods that would be most appropriate for your circumstances.
-We can also help you fast-track your Robocall Mitigation Certification filing based upon the methods that you choose.
+We can also help you fast-track your Robocall Mitigation Certification filing based on the methods that you choose.

 Blacklists